Still downloading templates?

 That scale means AI use is now embedded in coursework, marketing research workflows, and corporate writing processes.

 But with widespread use comes scrutiny.
 Institutions want clarity on what was human-authored and what was AI-assisted.
-Proper citationequls protecting credibility.
-Whether you used Gemini to refine grammar, summarize research, or generate content for corporate purposes, too, documentation matters.
+Proper citation equals protecting credibility.
+Whether you used Gemini to refine grammar, summarize research, or generate content for professional purposes, documentation matters.

 In this guide, we’ll break down how to cite Gemini correctly across APA, MLA, and Chicago formats, step by step.

-When you use Google Gemini or any other generative AI tools, proper citation is a must to maintain professional hygiene.
+When you use Google Gemini or any other generative AI tool, proper citation is essential for maintaining credibility and transparency.
 Whether you’re refining high school grammar concepts or using generative AI chat to brainstorm, acknowledging AI use protects your credibility.

 Here’s why it matters: